MahmudGalib7/Discord-Manupulation/README.md

 "DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING": true
 ```

-\[!NOTE]
+> [!NOTE]
-Make sure to:
+> Make sure to:

-* Add a comma before the line if it's not the last entry.
+> - Add a comma before the line if it's not the last entry.
-* Save and close the file.
+> - Save and close the file.

 4. Open the **Discord desktop app**.
 5. Open the Developer Console using `Ctrl + Shift + I`.